 The History of Rás na mBan

-The 2022 Rás na mBan was the 16th edition of the race and marked the 35th anniversary of the start of international stage racing for women in Ireland.
+The 2024 Rás na mBan is the 18th edition of the race and marked the 37th anniversary of the start of international stage racing for women in Ireland.
 Beginning with the John Hearn Memorial Women’s Three Day in 1986, and from bases in Counties Tipperary, Dublin, Kerry, Clare and Kilkenny, Irish racers have taken on international opposition in a series of events that have laid the groundwork for the current five-day event.

 Following on from the ground breaking events run in Carrick-on-Suir, County Tipperary and later by Dublin Wheelers in Dublin and Meath, the Women’s Commission of Cycling Ireland took over promotion of Ireland’s leading women’s stage race with the creation of the two-day, Dublin-based Rás na mBan in 2006.